andrew-w-ross/supabase-gen-type-issue/readme.md

 ## Other attempts

 If you roll back the supabase version to `1.49.4` in the `package.json` file.
 Looks like the issue was introduced in `1.49.4`.
-The types will generate correctly, note that you don't need to teardown the supabase instance when you do this.
+The types will generate correctly, note that you don't need to teardown/setup the supabase instance between version changes.